stain/ro-crate-paper/manuscript.md

 ### Profile for recording workflow runs

-While RO-Crates in WorkflowHub so far have been focused on workflows that are ready to be run, development of WorkflowHub are now creating a **Workflow Run RO-Crate profile** for the purposes of benchmarking, testing and executing workflows.
+While RO-Crates in WorkflowHub so far have been focused on workflows that are ready to be run, development of WorkflowHub is now creating a **Workflow Run RO-Crate profile** for the purposes of benchmarking, testing and executing workflows.
 As such, RO-Crate serves as a container of both a _workflow definition_ that may be executed and of a particular _workflow execution with test results_.
 This profile is a continuation of our previous work with capturing workflow provenance in a Research Object in CWLProv [@doi:10.1093/gigascience/giz095] and TavernaPROV [@doi:10.5281/zenodo.51314].
 In both cases, we used the PROV Ontology [@PROVO], including details of every task execution with all the intermediate data, which required significant workflow engine integration[^9].
 To simplify from that approach, for this Workflow Run RO-Crate profile we will use a higher level [schema.org provenance](https://www.researchobject.org/ro-crate/1.1/provenance.html#software-used-to-create-files) for the input/output boundary of the overall workflow execution.
 This _Level 1 workflow provenance_ [@doi:10.1093/gigascience/giz095] can be expressed generally across workflow languages with minimal engine changes, with the option of more detailed provenance traces as separate PROV resources in the RO-Crate.

 WorkflowHub has recently enabled minting of Digital Object Identifiers (DOIs), a PID commonly used for scholarly artefacts, for registered workflows, e.g. `10.48546/workflowhub.workflow.56.1` [@doi:10.48546/workflowhub.workflow.56.1], lowering the barrier for citing workflows as computational methods along with their FAIR metadata – captured within an RO-Crate.
 While it is not an aim for WorkflowHub to be a repository of workflow runs and their data, RO-Crates of *exemplar workflow runs* serve as useful workflow documentation, as well as being an exchange mechanism that preserve FAIR metadata in a diverse workflow execution environment.